 Reminiscent of a summer resort perched on the shoreline of sparkling turquoise waters, give your outdoor garden, deck, or patio a bit of coastal cool.

 Think blue-and-white striped beach chairs and sunshades, along with white or ivory touches, reminiscent of the chairs and umbrellas set along the French Riviera beaches.

 We love eclectic, unexpected elements in an outdoor space.
 Add a rough-hewn wooden bench to a dining table.
 Place a knotty piece of driftwood you picked up off the beach on your coffee table.
 Arrange an old shutter with chippy paint as a privacy screen.

 Mixing and matching materials takes a space from visually plain to interesting.
 Bring in seashells from your last vacation, add a vase of branches to a side table.
 All these little touches add an organic feel and nuanced texture to a space.

 We mentioned palm frond pillows and striped resort-style cushions.
 Retro is back in a big way.
 And we’re not just talking about the 1960s.
-Step into any store these days and you’ll find boho chic style in spades.
-Think kitschy woven macrame planters, rattan-inspired furniture, and wicker, even an old metal glider in a bright color—all are making a comeback.
+Step into any store these days and you’ll find boho-chic style in spades.
+Think kitschy woven macrame planters, rattan-inspired furniture, wicker, even an old metal glider in a bright color — all are making a comeback.
 Incorporating some of these elements into the outdoors lends a bit of visual interest to a space.

 Don’t Forget to Accessorize

 Potted plants and elegant string lights are no-brainers for an outdoor area.
-Why not up the ante a bit with table and floor lamps, area rugs, and artwork as well?
-These pieces add ambiance and helps blur the lines between the indoors and outdoor living space.
+Why not up the ante a bit with tables and floor lamps, area rugs, and artwork as well?
+These pieces add ambiance and help blur the lines between the indoors and outdoor living space.